gvwilson/thirdbit/src/fiction/still-book/index.md

 reach the newspaper to wrap it up again, so I thought I'd best hold onto it."
 He turned it over gently.
 "It's very beautiful."

-"May I---may I have it back?"
+"May I—may I have it back?"
 Still asked.
 She trembled, too afraid to feel amazed.

 "Of course," the gargoyle said.
 He held it out to her.
 Still snatched